 Naushin Hooda, B Pharm, RPh, PharmD, Critical Care Pharmacist, Mackenzie Health Hospital

 Sherif Guorgui, R.Ph., B.Sc.
 Phm., co-CEO/Chief Strategy, Stakeholder & GR Officer, OnPharm-United

 Networks, formal and informal, have long been an important resource in one’s career progression.
 They provide safe space to share experiences and opportunities to learn from people who have walked the same path.
 For women, networks of peers can be an essential element of success; however, they can seem difficult to develop.

-The presentation will be followed by a panel discussion where panellists will share some of their own experiences with networking and how those opportunities have made a difference in their lives and careers.
-The panel will highlight successful networking programs and will share tips on how to create and maintain networks for yourself and your organization.
+The presentation was followed by a discussion where panellists shared some of their own experiences with networking and how those opportunities have made a difference in their lives and careers.
+The panel highlighted some successful networking programs shared tips on how to create and maintain networks for yourself and your organization.